TestCentric/testcentric-gui/README.md

 **TestCentric** is Open Source software, released under the MIT / X11 license.
 See LICENSE.txt for a copy of the license.

-**TestCentric** bundles a copy of the NUnit test engine, which is also licensed under the MIT / X11 license.
+**TestCentric** bundles a modified copy of the NUnit test engine, which is also licensed under the MIT / X11 license.
 In addition, the first version of the GUI is based in part on the NUnit 2.x GUI runner, released under the NUnit license.
 See NOTICES.txt for copyright information.